vsaharan07/Food-Web/README.md

 # Food-Web
-This web app will help people in making fast judgements on what are the best items to eat in a given restaurant based on ratings
+This web app will help people in making quick judgements on what are the best items to eat in a given restaurant based on ratings

 # Project Description
 ## MVP